Click the links

 Choosing a Reputable Breeder

-If a breeder claims to have “the smallest pigs in the world,” I would strongly advise against purchasing from them.
-That is a bold and misleading statement.
-In fact, Penny the Pig from my farm holds the Guinness World Record for the smallest living domestic pig.
-You can verify this by clicking the Guinness Book tab.
+Prospective buyers should be cautious of breeders who claim to offer “the smallest pigs in the world.”
+Such statements are misleading.
+Notably, Penny the Pig from my farm currently holds the Guinness World Record for the smallest living domestic pig.
+This record can be independently verified via the Guinness Book tab.

-Additionally, if a breeder guarantees a specific adult weight, do not buy from them.
-As stated earlier, it is impossible to guarantee the final weight of any animal—only a projected weight can be estimated based on genetics and growth patterns.
+Similarly, any breeder who guarantees a specific adult weight should be approached with skepticism.
+As outlined previously, it is impossible to guarantee the final size of an animal.
+At best, projected weights can be estimated based on genetics and general growth patterns.

 My Breeding Program

 I have the smallest class size Mini Pigs available.
-For the past 16 years, I have never needed to publicly list piglets for sale because I have always worked from a waiting list.
-However, I am finally caught up, which I hope speaks to the quality and desirability of my pigs—they are truly worth waiting for.
+For the past 16 years, I have specialized in breeding the smallest class of Mini Pigs available.
+During this time, I have never needed to publicly list piglets for sale, as demand has always been met through a waiting list.
+I am now pleased to share that I am finally caught up a reflection of both the quality and desirability of my pigs.
+They are truly worth the wait.